Tanskanee/drizzle-neo/README.md

 inside WSL2.

 WARNING!
-This project has been only tested using a locally hosted llama-swap instance inside my LAN, not protected by an API key.
+This project has been only tested using a locally hosted llama-swap instance inside my LAN.
 This project may work with any other OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but it is not guaranteed.
 Instructions for setting up a llama-swap server are included inside `./llama-swap`.

 ## Features

 - Conversation history (stored in context.txt)
-- Automatic pruning of conversation history
+- Automatic pruning and archival of conversation history
-- Long-term memory generation (stored in memory.txt)
+- Long-term memory via memory generation (stored in memory.txt) and RAG (from archived conversations at context-archive.json)
 - Tool use via the MCP protocol
 - Text-to-speech (hosted externally)
 - Speech-to-text using pywhispercpp